June 2nd, 2010

 Dear Credit Karma,

-How do I start rebuilding my credit after filing Chapter 7 bankruptcy?
+How do I start improving my credit health after filing Chapter 7 bankruptcy?

-Bankruptcy will deal a devastating blow to your credit and credit score, but rest assured, rebuilding your credit and lifting your finances out of the red can start right away.
+Bankruptcy will deal a devastating blow to your credit and credit score, but rest assured, improving your credit health and lifting your finances out of the red can start right away.